evidentlyai/evidently/docs/book/presets/target-drift.md

 If you want to visually explore the prediction or target drift, you can create a new Report object and use the `TargetDriftPreset`.

+**Aggregated visuals in plots.** Starting from v 0.3.2, all visuals in the Evidently Reports are aggregated by default.
+This helps decrease the load time and report size for larger datasets.
+If you work with smaller datasets or samples, you can pass an [option to generate plots with raw data](../customization/report-data-aggregation.md).
+You can choose whether you want it on not based on the size of your dataset.

 ## Code example

 ```python